 - a.
 Sponsors must be able to obtain access to the Installation.
-Sponsors without a valid DoD issued card, must fill out a CBks (DES) Form 228-R-E; Carlisle Barracks Installation Access Control Application, which includes a background check.
-Please see Appendix C. The form must be signed by the IF Office. - b.
+Sponsors without a valid DoD issued card, must request a visitor pass online through the Visitor Pre-Registration System, which includes a background check.
+Please see Appendix C. - b.
 Sponsors are required to attend one mandatory briefing each year.
-Sponsor briefings are held during the months of March and April. - c.
+Sponsor briefings are held during the months of March or April. - c.
 Each IF will be assigned one sponsor.
 Student Seminar Sponsors are assigned by the USAWC faculty during the first week of class. - d.
 Due to a potential conflict of interest for adjudicating actions involving IF Students, individuals holding the following positions at the United States Army War College are not eligible to participate in the Sponsorship Program without approval by the IFP Director. - (1).
 Any member of the USAWC Command Group including: Commandant, Command Sergeant Major, Deputy Commandant for Reserve Affairs, Diplomatic Advisor to the Commandant, Deputy Commandant, Provost, Chief of Staff, and Assistant Commandant for Outreach.